TIBCOSoftware/snappy-examples/README.md

 SELECT SUM(uniques) AS totalUniques, geo FROM aggrAdImpressions WHERE publisher='publisher11' GROUP BY geo ORDER BY totalUniques DESC LIMIT 20;
 ```

+Note: Following instructions will only work with TIBCO ComputeDB distribution and not with Snappydata community distribution.

 Now that we've seen some standard OLAP queries over the exact data, let's execute the same queries on our sample tables
 using SnappyData's [Approximate Query Processing techinques](https://github.com/SnappyDataInc/snappydata/blob/master/docs/aqp.md).
 In most production situations, the latency difference here would be significant because the volume of data in the exact